Ireland

 Local taxes, known as ‘rates’, are not based on income but rather are levied on the occupiers of business property by reference to a deemed rental value of the property concerned.
 The level of rates levied can depend on the region in which the property is located.
 Rates are an allowable deduction for corporation tax purposes.

 Local authorities are also empowered to levy charges on all occupiers for specific services (e.g. water supply).
-These charges are also deductible for corporation tax purposes.
+These charges are deductible for corporation tax purposes.